larrykluger/Register-Plus-Redux/readme.txt

 == Changelog ==

+= 3.9.4 =
+* Misc. bug fixes, nothing significant

 = 3.9.3 =
-February 7, 2012 by radiok
+February 7, 2013 by radiok

 * Added new feature dynamic keywords for custom messages, %=keyword% will search user_meta for keyword and replace
 * Fixed bug with custom admin messages

 = 3.9.2 =
-February 6, 2012 by radiok
+February 6, 2013 by radiok

 * Improved initial 'meta_key' definition
 * Fixed bug with Network Activation warning which prevented any activation on Wordpress Multisite